-In rural Africa, every student’s struggle to finish her education is different.
+In rural developing regions, every student’s struggle to finish her education is different.
 Financial difficulties, early parenthood, familial expectations, distance, and lack of transportation can all impact a student’s ability to get to class every day.
 With a reliable bicycle, students can gain the time, energy, and confidence they need to rise above their individual challenges and stay on their educational path.

 Thanks to you, thousands of students have received bicycles that help them complete their education.
 Read on to discover the many ways bicycles have helped students in Kenya stay in school.